timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 This time tool adapts to your energy level not the other way around.

-the level are 6 hours 3 hours 2 hours, next ,45 , 30 minute , next 30 minute anchor, next 15 minute anchor next 15 minute.
+the level are 6 hours 3 hours 2 hours, next ,45 , 30 minute , next 30 minute anchor, next 15 minute anchor next 15 minute.to the smalled next 5 minute .

-the algerba one it is group in 6 hours. to the smalled next 5 minute .
+the algerba one it is group in 6 hours. .

 Thing to know about this is you look at layer by layer